 Canadian Cran-Apple Crunch

-Catherine Caldwell, Calgary, Canada – World Porridge Making Championship Speciality Winner 2010
+Catherine Caldwell, Calgary, Canada – World Porridge Making Championships Speciality Winner 2010

 Highwood Crossing’s steel-cut oats, from south of Calgary, Alberta, Canada, are ground a bit coarser than the pinhead oats of Scotland (the coarsest grind found in Scotland), which gives this dish a texture that I like.
 The apple reduction I use looks like vanilla extract – it’s called La Carminée du Terroir and is from Au Verger du Clocher in Quebec, Canada.